-Manal Omar is the Associate Vice-President for the Middle East and Africa Center.
+Manal Omar is the acting vice president for the Middle East and Africa Center.
 Previously, she was regional program manager for the Middle East for Oxfam - Great Britain, where she responded to humanitarian crises in Palestine and Lebanon.
 Omar has extensive experience in the Middle East.
 She worked with Women for Women International as regional coordinator for Afghanistan, Iraq and Sudan.
 She also served as an international advisor for the Libya Stabilization Team in Benghazi in 2011.
 Omar lived in Baghdad from 2003 to 2005 and set up operations in Iraq.
 She launched her career as a journalist in the Middle East in 1996.
 UNESCO recruited her to work on one of her first lead assignments in Iraq in 1997-1998.
 Omar also spent more than three years with the World Bank’s development economics group.
 She has carried out training programs in Yemen, Bahrain, Afghanistan, Sudan, Lebanon, Palestinian Territories, Kenya and many other countries.

 Omar’s activities have been profiled by the Washington Times, the Los Angeles Times, the BBC, NPR, Glamour, the London Times and Newsweek.
 Her articles and opinion pieces have appeared in the Guardian, the Washington Post, Foreign Policy, Azizah Magazine and Islamica Magazine.